martinthomson/sdp-uks/draft-ietf-mmusic-sdp-uks.md

 fingerprints as a proxy for authentication, but as long as fingerprints are used in multiple calls, they are vulnerable to attack.

-Even if the integrity session signaling can be relied upon, an attacker might still be able to create a session where there is confusion about the communicating endpoints by substituting the fingerprint of a communicating endpoint.
+Even if the integrity of session signaling can be relied upon, an attacker might still be able to create a session where there is confusion about the communicating endpoints by substituting the fingerprint of a communicating endpoint.